d2l-ai/d2l-en/chapter_explainability/explainability-linear.md

 $$\hat{y}^{(i)} = b + w_1 x_1^{(i)} + ...+w_j x_j^{(i)}+...+ w_p x_p^{(i)},$$
 :eqlabel:`eq_xdl-linear-reg`

-where $w_*$ represents the coefficient (weight) that describes the mathematical relationship between each feature and the predicted target, and $b$ is the intercept (bias) that can also be viewed as the coefficient for a feature of value $1$.
+where $w_*$ represents the coefficient (weight) that describes the mathematical relationship between each feature and the predicted target, and $b$ is the intercept (bias) that can also be viewed as the coefficient multiplied by a constant feature of value $1$.

 Logistic regression is useful for binary classification problems where the targets are dichotomic (e.g., absence or presence).
 It converts the output into probabilities using a logistic function: